sub-limal/NCAS/README.md

 # NCAS

-NCAS is a Python3 script who shows saved WiFi passwords registered in Windows.
+NCAS (Netsh Command Automation Script) is a Python3 script who shows saved WiFi passwords registered in Windows.
 It is based on netsh.

 #### Translation